This version is still in development and is not considered stable yet. For the latest snapshot version, please use Spring AI 1.0.0-SNAPSHOT!

 CohereEmbeddingRequest.Truncate.NONE);

-CohereEmbeddingResponse response = api.embedding(request);
+CohereEmbeddingResponse response = this.api.embedding(this.request);